-Year Ended Year Ended Year Ended Year Ended Year Year Ended December 30, 2023 (52 weeks) 2023 2022 January 1, 2022 (52 weeks) Bad debt expense, net \$ 533 \$ (345) \$ 27
+Year Ended Year Ended Year Ended

+December 30, 2023 December 31, 2022 January 1, 2022

+(52 weeks) (52 weeks) (52 weeks)

+Bad debt expense, net \$ 533 \$ (345) \$ 27

 Reimbursable Expenses

 Revenues also include reimbursements for costs incurred by CRA in fulfilling its performance obligations, including travel and other out-of-pocket expenses, fees for outside consultants, and other reimbursable expenses.
 CRA recovers substantially all of these costs.
 The following expenses are subject to reimbursement (in thousands):